asappresearch/dialogue-offline-rl/README.md

 ## Citation

-If you found our code or paper useful, please consider citing our work:
+If you found our code or paper useful, please consider citing:

 ```bibtex
 @inproceedings{sodhi2023offlinerl,